podefteza/philo/README.md

 # Philosophers Project: Overview
-The Philosophers project is an engaging simulation designed to test concurrency management using threads and mutexes in C. It demonstrates a classic problem in computer science often referred to as the "Dining Philosophers Problem."
+The Philosophers project is an engaging simulation designed to test concurrency management using threads and mutexes in C.

-## Key Concepts
-### Dining Philosophers Problem:
+## Dining Philosophers Problem
-- Philosophers alternate between eating, thinking, and sleeping.
-- To eat, a philosopher needs two forks: one on their left and one on their right.
-- Philosophers must avoid starving and minimize contention over shared resources (forks).
+This project demonstrates a classic problem in computer science often referred to as the "Dining Philosophers Problem."
+Philosophers alternate between eating, thinking, and sleeping.
+To eat, a philosopher needs two forks: one on their left and one on their right.
+They must avoid starving and minimize contention over shared resources (forks).

-### Simulation Details:
+### Key Concepts
-- Each philosopher:
-  - Starts as a thread.
-  - Uses mutexes to acquire and release forks.
-- The simulation ends when:
-  - A philosopher dies due to starvation (hasn't eaten within time_to_die milliseconds).
-  - All philosophers have eaten at least number_of_times_each_philosopher_must_eat times (if specified).
+- **Threads**: parts of the program responsible for performing specific tasks.
+Each philosopher in this simulation is represented as a thread, working independently to eat, sleep and think.
+- **Concurrency**: multiple tasks running at the same time while sharing resources.
+In this project, the philosophers represent tasks that need to share forks.
+Concurrency ensures that philosophers coordinate their actions so that no two philosophers attempt to grab the same fork simultaneously.
+- **Mutexes (Mutual Exclusion)**: tools used in multithreaded programs to manage access to shared resources and prevent race conditions.
+A race condition occurs when multiple threads access shared data simultaneously, leading to unexpected results.
+By locking a mutex, a thread gains exclusive access to a resource, ensuring no other thread can use it until the mutex is unlocked.
+- **Deadlocks**: occur when two or more threads are stuck waiting for each other, preventing any of them from proceeding.
+In this simulation, a deadlock could happen if every philosopher picks up one fork and waits indefinitely for the other fork to become available.
+Proper logic and synchronization prevent this situation.

 ## Program Features
 ```bash
 ./philo number_of_philosophers time_to_die time_to_eat time_to_sleep [number_of_times_each_philosopher_must_eat]